-Indian handloom sarees are known for its untarnished thread work and lavish pattern.
-From INDIRA COL (northernmost) to INDIRA POINT (southernmost) there are numerous handloom depicting royalty and exclusivity of Indian culture, tradition and its creativity.
-BOMKAI sarees from Odisha is one of such citation.
-This six to nine yard fabric is weaved at the southern Odisha’s suburbs.
-Bomkai, this remarkable name has been entitled to the handloom after its hub of production BOMKAI village of Chikiti Tehsil (GANJAM).
+Different lands, different cultures, different handlooms from each corner of India is India’s highlight.
+BOMKAI sarees from Odisha is one such highlight.
+This six-to-nine-yard fabric is weaved at the southern Odisha’s suburbs.
+Bomkai, this remarkable name has been entitled to the handloom after its hub of production, BOMKAI village of Chikiti Tehsil (GANJAM).

 The mechanism starts after the silk or cotton is weaved to yarn.
-Then the complicated stairs are stepped forward to get SONEPURI in its beautiful form.
-The yarns are segregated for wrap and weft in different colour combinations.
-Thereafter the yarns are measured, then tying and dying are done.
-Until the desired pattern and coloured is gained this process continues.
-On the borders, warp alone is processed, while for Palavas and Anchal of sarees, weft is processed and overall saree designs, both the warp and weft are processed.
-BOMKAI still uses the very ancient “jaalas” for the tying method.
+The yarns of Bomkai sarees are then spun to bobbins and pins.
+The yarns are segregated for wrap and weft in different color combinations.
+Yarns then are measured, thereafter tying and dying are done.
+Until the desired pattern and coloured is gained the process of Bomkai sarees continues.
+On the borders, wrap alone is processed, while for Palavas and Anchal of sarees, weft is processed and overall saree designs, both the warp and weft are processed.
+BOMKAI sarees still use the very ancient “jaalas” for the tying method.